Sessions A and B are held in person in Columbia in conjunction with the Association's

 An Overview of Local Government Planning and Zoning

-Planning and zoning are complex, yet critical, components to promote orderly growth, reduce land use conflicts, and prepare for expansion of public services and facilities to serve developing areas.
+Planning and zoning issues are complex, yet critical, components to promote orderly growth, reduce land use conflicts, and prepare for the expansion of public services and facilities to serve developing areas.
 Explore the role of the planning commission and board of zoning appeals and learn about state laws governing their operation.

 Business License Tax Administration